LiquidPulsar/exec_hints/README.md

 foo('1a2')
 >>> {1, 'a', 2} False
 ```
-If an iterable hint is provided with a number of arguments matching what was passed, each subhint will be applied to corresponding arguments
+If an iterable hint is provided with a number of arguments matching what was passed, each subhint will be applied to corresponding arguments:
 ```py
 @exec_hints
 def foo(arg:list[int,str,int]):